Miller Hull

 Materials

 Architects have a significant role to play in the selection of building materials, incorporating criteria ranging from durability to aesthetics.
 Beyond these, we also recognize the importance of attributes such as embodied carbon and ingredients toxicity.
-As advocates for a transparent building products market, Miller Hull supports the Healthy Product Declaration Collaborativemindful MATERIALS, and the Healthy Materials Collaborative.
+As advocates for a transparent building products market, Miller Hull supports the Health Product Declaration Collaborativemindful MATERIALS, and the AIA Materials Pledge.
 The health of occupants in the buildings we design hinges on a clear understanding of material ingredients and toxicity – which is why we support research efforts in material health.
 We have unmatched expertise in vetting building products and materials and experience in finding safer alternatives for our client’s buildings.
 The result is not only helping the industry evolve but to bring better air quality to the spaces we design and address the equity concerns in the manufacturing of these materials.
 Our Miller Hull Red List v3.0 provides data to help our staff educate clients, peers and partners on the scientifically-based rationale behind removing these chemicals of concern.

 The Kendeda Building for Innovative Sustainable Design